 How Much Do You Have to Pay?

-The normal tax rate in the US is 10-37 percent, depending on your taxable income.
-A high income lands you in a higher tax bracket.
-Correspondingly, a lower income lands you in a lower tax bracket.
+The normal tax rate in the US is 10–37 percent, depending on your taxable income.
+A higher income places you in a higher tax bracket, while a lower income places you in a lower bracket.

 How to Minimize Tax Consequences